YosysHQ-GmbH/ivy/README.md

 #### `solve with "<solver-command>";`

-When elaborating this proof, also elaborate the specific proof, and add it to the database.
+Which solver to use to prove the assertions in this proof.
 Multiple `solve with` clauses can be specified and a tool is free to pick wichever it supports.
 A tool should not attempt to solve a proof that has no "solve with" clause it supports.

+A proof that doesn't assert anything doesn't need a `solve with` clause, and all `solve with` clauses provided for such a proof are ignored.

 ### Abstractions